-Getting connected – Here’s a topic not covered in most relocation guides: social connections.
-Take this scenario.
-John learns that his company in Nebraska has a position open for him in Waikiki.
-He would have a beautiful office overlooking Ala Moana, with Diamond Head in the distance.
-His salary would go up enough to offset the higher expenses, private schooling, and the moving costs are all covered.
+Getting connected: a topic not covered in some relocation guides.
+You need social connections to make your relocation last.
+If your company in Nebraska has a position open for you in Waikiki, and you would have a beautiful office overlooking Ala Moana, with Diamond Head in the distance with a salary that would increase enough to offset the higher expenses, private schooling...

-After 6 months of planning, John and his family arrive in Honolulu, and buy a nice house in Hawaii.
-John goes off to work, leaving his wife Jenny at home with 2 kids.
-After she takes the kids to school for the day, Jenny gets home and finds she has nothing to do.
+After 6 months of planning, you and your family arrive in Honolulu, buy a nice Hawaii home, and go off to work, leaving your wife at home with the kids.
+After she takes the kids to school for the day, she gets home and finds she has nothing to do.
 She knows no one, and she is lonely.
-After months of this loneliness, Jenny wants to go home.
-Understandably, she misses Nebraska, her parents, her friends, her social network.
-She can’t explain exactly why, but she hates Hawaii.
+After months of this loneliness, she wants to move back home to the mainland.
+She thinks it's "island fever" but actually, she's just lonely.
+Understandably, she misses parents, her friends, her social network, and can't explain exactly why she hates Hawaii.

-After less than 2 years, John and Jenny sell their home in Hawaii, John takes a demotion, and they leave Oahu to go back to Nebraska.
-I didn’t make this story up, at least not completely.
-Different versions of this story happen in Hawaii over and over every year.
-Thousands of people move to Honolulu thinking that paradise is going to be, well paradise.
-But the problem is, after only a short time, a good percentage people who relocate to Hawaii end up going back.
+After less than 2 years, many people sell their Hawaii home and leave Oahu to go back to the mainland.
+This happens in Hawaii over and over all the time.
+Thousands of people move to Honolulu thinking that Hawaii is going to be paradise, but after a short time, a good percentage people who relocate to Hawaii end up going back because they haven't made enough new friends.
+They haven't had any genuine connection.

 Here is a lesson for all you relocating to Hawaii: Make friends here.
 The more friends you have who live in Hawaii, the better chances that you will love it here.
 Yes it's simple and not new information, but here's some ideas for you so you can actually do it.